DocSunset/PinePhone_Keyboard/xkb/README.md

 `/usr/share/X11/xkb/(rules or symbols)`
 Against the same named files in the directories that follow.

-This can be checked by using the tool `diff` on the your local files against the above, or you can inspect the files by hand.
+This can be checked by using the tool `diff` on the your local files against the above, using the script `ppkb_settings_test.sh`, or you can inspect the files by hand.